 It’s when they get to Paradise Falls that the movie appears to lose some of the earlier drama, but there is actually a subtle clash of wills that convey two outcomes.
 The explorer Muntz has lost his dream of finding a rare bird and has also gone into seclusion; he spends his days inventing and has become deranged.
 Carl now pursues his dream vacation as Ellie would have wanted, but he is living in the past.
 Both men in their old age have pursued admirable dreams in the wrong way.
 A key scene brings this together: Muntz the evil explorer sets Carl’s house on fire to grab the rare bird, and Carl chooses to save the house.
 This sounds reasonable, except Russell the young boy scout is infuriated.
 Russell cares deeply about the bird, and when Carl chooses the house over the bird, he has essentially crushed the dreams of a young man.

 Carl believes he has done the right thing.
 My dream or none, he’s probably thinking.
 But the next scene reveals that Ellie has had no regrets spending her life with Carl.
 She wants him to move on.
-In a note almost from beyond the grave, she writes, “Thanks for the adventure — now go have a new one!”
+In a note almost from beyond the grave, she conveys her gratitude for the adventure of her homely life.
 She was content to love and be loved.
 She did not need Paradise Falls.
 She had paradise all along.